amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 ![Task state](images/02-task-running.png)

 4\.
-Test order processing by using cURL to send a sample order payload to the running logistics platform.
+Test order processing by using cURL from your Cloud9 environment to send a sample order payload to the running logistics platform.

+First we need to determine the IP address of the EC2 instance that is hosting your task.
 Click on the Container Instance for your running task to load details of the EC2 instance that's running your task.
 Note down the Public IP address to use with your curl command.

 ![Container Instance](images/02-container-instance.png)